Trepan-Debuggers/python3-trepan/docs/index.rst

 See the Tutorial_ for how to use.
 See ipython-trepan_ for using this in *ipython* or an *ipython notebook*.

-This package is for Python 2.6 and 2.7.
-See trepan3k_ for the same code modified to work with Python 3.
-For Python before 2.6, use pydbgr_ .
+This package is for Python 3.
+See trepan2_ for the same code modified to work with Python 2.

 An Emacs interface is available via realgud_.